mohnishbasha/support-metrics-client/docs/proactive-support.rst

 The Confluent Support Metrics add-on package collects and reports additional metadata that helps Confluent to proactively identify issues in the field.
 This additional metadata includes but is not limited to information about the Java runtime environment of the Kafka broker and metrics relevant to help to comply with Confluent support contracts.

 Please reach out to our customer support or refer to the `Confluent Privacy Policy <http://www.confluent.io/privacy>`_ for more information.
-You will need a proper Confluent customer ID to set in the broker configuration (``confluent.support.customer.id`` setting) as well as the Confluent Support Metrics package.
+You will need a Confluent customer ID to set in the broker configuration (``confluent.support.customer.id`` setting) as well as the Confluent Support Metrics package.

 Which metadata and data is not being collected?